 What legislation governs disability discrimination?

-- Disability Discrimination Act 1992 which is federal law; and
+Disability Discrimination Act 1992, which is federal law

 Our solicitor can discuss with you which legislation is most applicable to your particular case.

 Discrimination occurs when a person is treated less favourably than others.
 Discrimination can be direct or indirect and includes harassment and being asked discriminatory questions.